- Start date: September

-On this programme, you'll have the flexibility and choice to construct your own programme of law studies drawn from the full range of courses on offer.
+On our LLM Masters degree, you'll have the flexibility and choice to construct your own programme of law studies drawn from the full range of courses on offer.
 You'll also benefit from the opportunity to enjoy masterclasses from guest speakers/lecturers.

 What you'll study

-For the award of the LLM, you require to take the compulsory class Legal Research, five elective classes, and also complete a dissertation.
+For the award of the LLM, you're required to take the compulsory class Legal Research, five elective classes, and also complete a dissertation.

 Learning & teaching

-The course is taught through a combination of lecture, practical intensive weekends, teaching seminars and distance learning
+The LLM is taught through a combination of lecture, practical intensive weekends, teaching seminars and distance learning